Robert Southey: Politics

 Without his prior knowledge, the Earl of Radnor, an admirer of his work, had Southey returned as MP for the latter's pocket borough seat of Downton in Wiltshire at the 1826 general election, as an opponent of Catholic emancipation, but Southey refused to sit, causing a by-election in December that year, pleading that he did not have a large enough estate to support him through political life, or want to take on the hours full attendance required.
 He wished to continue living in the Lake District and preferred to defend the Church of England in writing rather than speech.
 He declared that "for me to change my scheme of life and go into Parliament, would be to commit a moral and intellectual suicide."
-His friend John Rickman, a Commons clerk, noted that "prudential reasons would forbid his appearing in London" as a Member.
+His friend John Rickman, a Commons clerk, noted that "prudential reasons would forbid his appearing in London" as a member.

 In 1835, Southey declined the offer of a baronetcy, but accepted a life pension of £300 a year from Prime Minister Sir Robert Peel.

-Honours and memberships
+Reputation

+Charles Lamb, in a letter to Coleridge, stated, "With Joan of Arc I have been delighted, amazed.
+I had not presumed to expect of any thing of such excellence from Southey.
+Why the poem is alone sufficient to redeem the character of the age we live in from the imputation of degenerating in Poetry [...]
+On the whole, I expect Southey one day to rival Milton."

+Regarding Thalaba the Destroyer, Ernest Bernhard-Kabisch pointed out that "Few readers have been as enthusiastic about it as Cardinal Newman who considered it the most 'morally sublime' of English poems.
+But the young Shelley reckoned it his favourite poem, and both he and Keats followed its lead in some of their verse narratives."

+While Southey was writing Madoc, Coleridge believed that the poem would be superior to the Aeneid.

+Robert Southey had a notable influence on Russian literature.
+Pushkin highly appreciated his work and translated the beginning of the Hymn to the Penates and Madoc, and was also inspired by the plot of Roderick to create an original poem on the same plot (Родрик).
+At the beginning of the 20th century, Southey was translated by Gumilyov and Lozinsky.
+In 1922, the publishing house "Vsemirnaya Literatura" published the first separate edition of Southey's ballads in Russia, compiled by Gumilyov.
+In 2006, a bilingual edition prepared by E. Witkowski was published, a significant part of which included new translations.

 Southey was elected a member of the American Antiquarian Society in 1822.
 He was also a member of the Royal Spanish Academy.